syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 ## Handling CRUD operations with our Syncfusion Blazor DataGrid component

-We can enable editing in the grid component using the [GridEditSettings](https://blazor.syncfusion.com/documentation/datagrid/editing/) component.
+You can enable editing in the Grid component using the [GridEditSettings](https://blazor.syncfusion.com/documentation/datagrid/editing/) component.
 Grid provides various modes of editing options such as Inline/Normal, Dialog, and Batch editing.
 Kindly refer to the following documentation for your reference.

 [Grid Editing](https://blazor.syncfusion.com/documentation/datagrid/editing/#editing)